Out & back boating holiday into the Pennines - to Walsden

 alongside, and the locks are set among woods or stone

 So to Todmorden, completely untouristy yet with much to enjoy - fine Victorian buildings, especially the Town Hall, a lively market and many places to eat and drink, all dominated by a curving railway viaduct.

 From here the going gets serious – more Alpine than Pennine.
 Pass the Great Wall of Todmorden, go under a splendidly overdone Gothic railway bridge, then stop at the Cross Keys (much recommended).
 Keep on to Lock 32, above which you can turn and moor up.
 Walk on to the summit, a spectacular gap in the hills.

 This journey has a lot of locks but is well worth the effort.
-The reason for turning at Lock 32 is that it's the last practical winding hole (turning point) before the summit.
-Passage onto the summit is only normally permitted for boats making the onward passage to Littleborough.
+The reason for turning at Lock 32 is that it's the last practical winding hole before the summit.
+Passage onto the summit is sometimes only permitted for boats making the onward passage to Littleborough.